-Several building products are sourced through other Berkshire Hathaway companies.
-Flooring and windows, in particular.
+Building products are sourced through other Berkshire Hathaway companies when possible.
+This includes flooring and windows.
 With this kind of relationship and buying power, Clayton can keep costs down and pass that savings to the homeowner.

 “We can control and drive our quality because they’re a part of this company,” Sales Manager Todd Fields said of the Berkshire relationship.

 A fair amount of bartering goes on between the Clayton builders each day.